shanevanheerden/shanevanheerden.github.io/_posts/2021-08-26-matching_resumes_to_job_specifications.md

 ### 3.4.
 Data Store

+Elasticsearch served as the central repository for storing preprocessed document data, enabling efficient retrieval and analysis.

+Our choice of Elasticsearch as the database for preprocessed document data ensures efficient storage and retrieval.
+While pickle files are currently used for metadata and models, ongoing improvements aim to streamline this process.
+The system's flexibility allows for testing on a local Elasticsearch instance, with the live database hosted on an AWS EC2 instance.

+Our choice of an Elasticsearch database for storing preprocessed document data and metadata ensures efficient retrieval and analysis.
+This scalable solution accommodates the vast amount of data processed during the project.

+Our data is stored in Elasticsearch, acting as a centralized repository.
+It's like a well-organized library where documents, metadata, and models find their designated shelves.
+We've streamlined the connection to this library, making it efficient for both testing (using a local instance) and live production (via AWS EC2).

+Our choice of Elasticsearch as the primary database allows for efficient storage and retrieval of preprocessed document data.
+While the current implementation involves some pickle files for metadata and models, future iterations aim to streamline this aspect for enhanced efficiency.

 * We are using an Elasticsearch database to store all preprocessed document data and well as a handful of pickle files to store some metadata and models (ideally, all these pickle files will be done away with).
 * We can instantiate an Elasticsearch database class to establish a connection to a database instance.
 The default configurations for this class can be changed in this yaml file.
 * When testing, you can spin up a local instance of Elasticsearch.
 Otherwise, our live database is stored on this EC2 instance.

 ### 3.5.
 "AI Logic"

+The AI logic orchestrated the matching process, leveraging various techniques:

+Industry and Job Title Matching: Documents were matched based on the predicted industry and job title, ensuring alignment between resumes and job specifications.

+Keyword Entity Matching: User-specified keyword entities were used to refine the matching process, narrowing down the results to those relevant to the user's interests.

+Cosine Similarity Ranking: The cosine similarity metric was employed to rank matched documents based on their semantic similarity to the uploaded document.

+Hybrid Unsupervised Ranking: Unsupervised ranking using UMAP and HDBSCAN models was incorporated to identify potential matches that might not have been captured by the supervised models.

+External Search Integration: Results from external sources, such as Hiretule, were integrated to provide a comprehensive set of recommendations.

+The heart of our system lies in its AI logic, orchestrating the entire recommendation process.
+Starting from selecting documents to matching and ranking, the system intelligently combines predicted industry and job titles, user-specified keywords, and unsupervised ranking techniques.
+The result is a tailored set of recommendations based on cosine similarity, delivering valuable insights to the end user.

+The AI logic forms the heart of our system, orchestrating the matching process.
+It begins by selecting a resume or job and passing it through initialization and preprocessing pipelines.
+The system then identifies matching resumes or jobs based on predicted industry and job title, incorporating user-specified keyword entities.
+A sophisticated ranking system, utilizing UMAP and HDBSCAN models, refines the recommendations, providing a holistic solution.

+At the core of our system lies the AI logic, orchestrating the entire recommendation process.
+Imagine it as a smart matchmaker, considering predicted industries, job titles, and user-specified keywords.
+The magic happens in the ranking phase, where documents are meticulously compared, and recommendations are fine-tuned based on user preferences.

+The AI logic is the heart of our system, orchestrating the matchmaking process.
+By considering predicted industry and job titles, user-specified keyword entities, and leveraging unsupervised ranking techniques, our system intelligently filters and ranks documents, providing personalized recommendations to users.

 * The AI logic is where everything comes together to make a set of CV/job spec recommendations.
 * It starts by selecting to match a resume/job to a set of jobs/resumes (step 1) and then the user uploading the resume/job (step 2).